-In April, Dou Zhang, ASLA, Director of Sasaki's Shanghai Office, spoke at the inaugural Shanghai Landscape Forum.
+In April, Dou Zhang, ASLA, Director, Shanghai Office, spoke at the inaugural Shanghai Landscape Forum.
 Founded by Sasaki, SWA, and AECOM, the forum aims to raise the profile of the practice of landscape architecture in China, and to create a more sustainable future for the profession and urban environments everywhere.

 Echoing the New Landscape Declaration crafted by the Landscape Architecture Foundation last year, the Shanghai Landscape Forum’s mission is to: